Grand Canyon West: History

 The Hualapai tribe saw tourism as the best way to support its economic development, and its location at the Grand Canyon provided a business opportunity.
 Grand Canyon West was established in 1988 with a dirt airport and originally offered tribal member-led tours.
 The airport was paved in 1997.
 A helicopter pilot known for giving passengers harrowing rides grazed a canyon wall with the helicopter rotor in September 2003, causing it to crash and killing all six passengers.

 While the Hualapai had a tribal casino gambling enterprise in 1995, its location three hours from Las Vegas resulted in its failure in less than a year.
 Grand Canyon West was further developed as a site for views of the canyon, receiving 150,000 visitors a year prior to 2007.
 The Grand Canyon Skywalk, a cantilevered glass-bottomed walkway extending out from the rim of the canyon, was conceived in 2003 to be its principal attraction.
 It opened in 2007 at a cost of $40 million.

 The road to Grand Canyon West was paved in 2014 following a lengthy legal fight with a nearby landowner.

 Grand Canyon West first surpassed 1 million annual visitors in 2015.
 The majority of visitors are international, many from China.

-Several daredevil stunts have taken place at Grand Canyon West, which the Hualapai Tribal Council must approve of as respectful of their culture.
+The Hualapai Tribe has permitted several daredevil stunts at Grand Canyon West to showcase itself to the world; the Hualapai Tribal Council must permit them as safe and respectful of their culture.
+After being denied a permit by the National Park Service, Stuntman Dar Robinson drove a sports car over the canyon's edge in the Hualapai Reservation for the show That's Incredible! in 1980, parachuting out of the car as it fell.
+In 1999, Robbie Knievel jumped a side gorge of the Grand Canyon on a motorcycle, a televised stunt the tribe used to promote their tourist industry after the national park denied a permit.
+Another stunt rejected by the park but permitted by the Hualapai at Grand Canyon West occurred in 2011 when Yves Rossy flew over the Grand Canyon with a custom-built jet pack.
+In 2010, magician Criss Angel was suspended above the canyon while locked inside a crate for Mindfreak.

 The Hualapai tribe installed a solar-powered microgrid with battery storage in 2023, reducing use of diesel because the area is not connected to the main electrical grid.